Alex Hall (actress): Radio career

 Hall started out on the late-night phone-in on TFM in Thornaby-on-Tees.
 In 1990, she joined the original line up of Magic 828 where she presented the late show.

-She later moved to Bradford's The Pulse where she hosted a late-night phone in.
+Hall later moved to Bradford's The Pulse where she hosted a late-night phone in.
 It was featured in an episode of ITV's Network First titled Midnight Callers.

 In April 2000, she crossed over to BBC Radio York, then to BBC Radio Leeds by 2003, hosting The Alex Hall Late Show on the BBC Night Network every weeknight between 10pm and 1am, from January 2002 until May 2006.
 She returned to cover Russell Walker on the Late Night Show in July 2015 for a few weeks.

 Hall has been at BBC Radio Tees since 2006.
 She first hosted a mid-morning show from 10am until 1pm.
 By September 2008 her mid-morning phone-in show was replaced by a show presented by Diane Youdale of Gladiators fame, and her co-host Neil Green.
 In 2009 Hall hosted a weekly show on Sunday's between 5pm and 7pm titled Songs from the Shows.
-Songs from the Shows has been simulcast on BBC Radio Newcastle from the 6 January 2013.
-As of 2022 she is still presenting Songs from the Shows every Sunday at 8pm.
+Songs from the Shows has been simulcast on BBC Radio Newcastle from 6 January 2013 until the show ended in 2023 due to cuts made to local radio by the BBC.

-She was also a columnist for the Telegraph & Argus.
+Hall was also a columnist for the Telegraph & Argus.